Wesley Pipes: Career

 Pipes entered the adult film industry in 1998.
 His stage name is a reference to actor Wesley Snipes.
-In 2009 he was inducted into the Hall of Fame of Urban X Awards.
-AVN Awards also inducted him into its Hall of Fame in 2015.
-In January 2015 director Alexander Devoe announced that Pipes had inoperable lung cancer and is having intense treatment.
+In 2009, he was inducted into the Urban X Awards Hall of Fame.
+He was also inducted into the AVN Awards Hall of Fame in 2015.
+In January 2015, director Alexander Devoe announced that Pipes had inoperable lung cancer and was undergoing intense treatment.
 In May 2020, Pipes announced, on his Instagram account, that his cancer had been in remission as of January 6, 2020.

-After his treatment which was certified successful especially with the cancer now in remission, Wes took time to reflect and get back into reckoning this time with Comedy.
+After his treatment, which was certified successful and with his cancer now in remission, Wes took time to reflect and get back into reckoning, this time with Comedy.

-On this premise, Wesley released a 14 Tracker album he christened "Still Mr. Ssissippi" a tribute to random comedy and his hood.
-The Album was produced by TeJohn Anax and SAV DID IT (known to produce tracks for rappers.).
+Building on this premise, Wesley released a 14 Tracker album titled "Still Mr. Ssissippi" a tribute to random comedy and his hood.
+The Album was produced by TeJohn Anax and SAV DID IT (who is known to produce tracks for rappers.)